 What Is Temporary Protected Status?

-- Are not removable from the United States
+- They are not to be deported from the United States.

 You may NOT be eligible for TPS or to maintain your existing TPS if you:

-TPS and Adjustment of Status
+TPS And Adjustment Of Status

-TPS and Advanced Parole
+TPS And Advance Parole

-Contact a Los Angeles Temporary Protected Status Attorney
+Contact A Los Angeles Temporary Protected Status Attorney

-My legal services are competitively priced, and I offer payment plans to clients in Los Angeles and surrounding areas, including Long Beach, Pasadena, San Fernando Valley, Santa Monica, Riverside, San Bernardino, Santa Ana, and Palmdale who qualify.
+My legal services are competitively priced, and I offer payment plans to clients in Los Angeles and surrounding areas, including Long Beach, Pasadena, San Fernando Valley, Santa Monica, Riverside, San Bernardino, Santa Ana and Palmdale who qualify.

-We speak a variety of languages to ease the process for our immigrant clients, including Spanish, Hindi, Punjabi, Zapotec, Armenian, Urdu, and Nepali.
+We speak a variety of languages to ease the process for our immigrant clients, including Spanish, Hindi, Punjabi, Zapotec, Armenian and Urdu.